 The Minerals Leasing Act of 1920 limited the scope of the 1872 Act, providing different regulations for energy-producing minerals such as coal, oil, and natural gas.
 The Acquired Lands Mineral Leasing Act of 1947 and the Federal Land Policy and Management Act of 1976 govern mining on acquired lands.

 Every year, BLM recognizes companies for fostering sustainable development practices.
-The Sustainable Development Awards honor those who are advancing sustainable mining practices in the industry.

 Join a Resource Advisory Council.
 BLM formed Resource Advisory Councils (RACs) in the western U.S. to provide advice on managing public lands and resources.
 Join your local RAC.